getjared/rude/readme.md

 MOD + 1-9        : jump to workspace, like a boss
 MOD + SPACE      : change layout, because change is good MOD + q          : kill window, no mercy
+MOD + h          : resize to the left
+MODE + k         : resize to the right
 MOD + arrow keys : move windows, it's like tetris but less fun
 ```